Teo56/Auto_Sign/README.md

 3. HomeViewTests (contains tests for the HomeView methods)

--app.py contains all the functions executed in Python

 -Pom.xml file contains all the plugins and dependencies needed for the program to run

 -Procfile and .travis.yml were used to deploy the project with Travis CI and Heroku

--test_unittest.py contains the tests for the app.py

--"remove list.txt" and "blank_image.png" are both static resources used inside the app.py

 For any question or doubts contact us directly at fc619@ic.ac.uk